DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Getting Assigned Parameters in PowerShell.md

     ```
     Note that when splatting, the dictionary variable (in this case, `$parameters`) is written with an `@` sign instead of a `$`.

     If you're unfamiliar with splatting, I highly recommend reading [the documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) to learn how you can take advantage of it in your scripts.
-I'll likely cover it and more ways to use it in a future post but for now, back to the article.
+I'll likely cover it and more ways to use it in a future post.

 ```powershell
 PS > function Get-UserItems {